-CORPUS Projects and Collections
+CORPUS Projects, Publications, and Collections

 Projects

-At the University of Chicago
+Projects at the University of Chicago

 • The Chicago Demotic Dictionary (Janet Johnson and Brian Muhs, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago)